matrix-org/matrix-spec-proposals/proposals/4076-e2ee-aware-badges.md

 If `e2ee_badge_aware` is set to true, then the pusher will not specify `unread` or `missed_calls` in the `POST /_matrix/push/v1/notify` request to the target push gateway, and so not override the client's app badge.

-We also add a new optional field to read receipts called `cleared-notifs` which defaults to `false` if absent.
+We also add a new optional field to read receipts called `cleared_notifs` which defaults to `false` if absent.
 This is set to `true` by e2ee-badge-aware clients to indicate that a given receipt means the user has read all push notifications for this room's main timeline.
 The server should then send a 'null' push notification to all other clients to encourage them to sync and recalculate their app badge counts, ensuring that the app badge count decreases